Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Quantitative Results Discussion

 \subsubsection{Three-qubit systems with Circle Notation}

-During part A, participants assigned to the math-vis group solved the questions without visualization with an average score of 0.58$\pm$0.26 and an average time of 1.77$\pm$0.94 minutes for correctly solved questions, while the group vis-math solved the same questions with visualization with an average score of 0.76$\pm$0.28 and an average time of 3.0$\pm$1.63 minutes for correctly solved questions.
-During part B, the average scores were 0.67$\pm$0.31 and 0.6$\pm$0.25 for the two groups, respectively, with average times for correctly solved questions of 2.43$\pm$1.26 and 1.25$\pm$0.45 minutes.
-When combining parts A and B of the survey, the average scores were 0.62$\pm$0.28 without visualization and 0.68$\pm$0.25 with visualization, at 2.38$\pm$1.33 and 2.37$\pm$1.51 minutes.

-In general, the participants scored marginally higher when presented with \acrshort{cn} (0.68$\pm$0.25) than when presented with no visualization (0.62$\pm$0.28).
-The results of the H gate and gtg questions could indicate that there was a benefit in presenting the visualization to the participants in these contexts, as both groups scored higher here when presented with visualization (0.9 compared to 0.6 for the H gate question and 0.6 compared to 0.1 for the gtg question).
-In the entanglement question, group math-vis scored higher (0.6 without visualization and 0.4 with visualization) than group vis-math (0.2 with and without visualization) in both parts of the survey, while in the Z gate and measurement probability questions, all participants in the vis-math group correctly solved the questions in both parts of the survey, while 60\% of participants in the math-vis group correctly solved these questions in both cases.
-This could indicate differences in context-dependent competence of the two groups, similar to what we observed in the two-qubit survey.
-Group math-vis appeared to have not benefited from visualization in the separability, entanglement, and CNOT gate questions, scoring 0.2 and 0.4, 0.4 and 0.6, and 0.6 and 0.8, without and with visualization, respectively, while the vis-math group scored the same with and without visualization on the X gate, Z gate, measurement probability, separability, and entanglement questions (1.0, 1.0, 1.0, 0.4, and 0.2, respectively).
+In general, the participants scored marginally higher when presented with \ac{cn} ($0.68 \pm 0.25$) than when presented with the questions without visualization ($0.62 \pm 0.28$).
+The overall score reflects that the questions were suitable for the participants in terms of difficulty.
+The results of the H gate and Guess-the-Gates questions could indicate a benefit of presenting the visualization in these contexts, as both groups scored higher when visualization was presented (0.9 vs 0.6 for the H gate question and 0.6 vs 0.1 for the Guess-the-Gates question).
+In the entanglement question, group math-vis scored higher (0.6 without visualization and 0.4 with visualization) than group vis-math (0.2 with and without visualization) in both parts of the survey.
+These results could indicate differences in context-dependent competence of the two groups, similar to what we observed in the two-qubit survey, in the identification of entangled states.
+In some cases, students seemed to benefit from the visualization, whereas on average there is no difference.